jae1911/sitecontent/content/blog/2022/rabbithole-healy.md

 Just by going on a quick Google Maps survey we can see that... magic, the `Healy International AG` is also located in the same city, how convenient.

 That company also seem to specialize in various IMF devices with nebulous claims and always that same "not for medical use" disclaimer.

+The device itself is only approved to, and citing:

+> [...] to be used for temporary relief of pain associated with sore and aching muscles in the shoulder,
+> , back, arms and legs due to strain from exercise or normal household work activities and for the symptomatic relief
+> and management of chronic, intractable pain and relief of pain associated with arthritis.